Thinking about Dental Implant Treatment Overseas?

 No airfares or hotel accommodation – Book your procedure in Perth, and you don’t have to fly overseas and pay for expensive accommodation

-Less time off work – Have you implants placed here, and you’ll save travel time
+Less time off work – Have your implants placed here, and you’ll save travel time

 After-care – This is the big issue that many forget.
 After-care is a big deal with dental implants.
-You’ll require follow-up appointments, check-ups, regular telephone communications, advice, care from our dental staff, and more.
+You’ll require follow-up appointments, are in pain, need a check-ups, regular telephone communications, advice, care from our dental staff, and more.

 Health insurance – You may be entitled to private health insurance rebates here in Australia, but not if you have your procedure is performed offshore.

 Maintenance – As mentioned, you’ll need a variety of maintenance appointments over the following years.
 Have your procedure performed offshore, and Australian dental clinics may not have the equipment and similar materials to adapt or substitute the materials you were given offshore and won’t be able to provide ongoing maintenance.
 Australian dentists are unable to service non-TGA-compliant dental implants.
 If repair components are not available in Australia, even minor complications need to be directed back to their overseas dentist, which inevitably means you footing the bill for another expensive trip overseas.
 Consequently, it’s not uncommon to see patients with dental treatment completed overseas needing their work redone.
 The costs presumably saved on the initial treatment often end up being paid many times over for the maintenance and rectification of complications.